Quitch/Queller-AI/README.md

 If you would like to help translate the Queller AI to your local language then please look at [the translation project](https://poeditor.com/join/project/TDjqIKATML).

-If a translation is currently empty but you're not 100% on the translation you're entering then please [mark it as fuzzy](https://poeditor.com/kb/fuzzy-translations).
-It's better to have a translation than no translation, but marking it as fuzzy will let others know they should review it.

 # KNOWN ISSUES

 ### TOFIX